gotenberg/gotenberg-php/README.md

 #### Extra HTTP headers

-You may set the HTTP headers to send by Chromium while loading the HTML document:
+You may add HTTP headers that Chromium will send when loading the HTML document:

 ```php
 use Gotenberg\Gotenberg;